The Hardcore Holidayoff

 Order flicks her wrist, says the word “Gra,” and the TV instantly shatters, pulsing the room with the popping of the tube monitor and a blinding flash of light.

 “So what is this place?”
-Harmony asks, holding tight to the other two under the spiraling strobe lights and chaotically-strewn Christmas tree lighting.
+Harmony asks, holding pace to the other two under the spiraling strobe lights and chaotically-strewn Christmas tree lighting.

 “At first I thought this was some sort of gameshow,” Order notes dryly, her bare feet stepping over the unconscious body of one of her mutilated minion victims.
-“Turns out it’s some kind of ‘holiday competition’.”
+“But now my guess is some kind of ‘holiday competition’.”

 Harmony tucks her bangs behind her flushed ears.
 “Oh… I thought they were going to try and kill us… you know I get a lit-“

 “I don’t care.
-You’ll always find an excuse just like Meeo always finds an excuse to take to the herb,” Order says with a shake of her head.
+You’ll always find an excuse just like Meeo always found an excuse to take to get roasted on the grass… I really thought you were better than that, though,” Order says with a shake of her head, here eyes pulsing between two separate colors with bitter emotion.

 They walk through what appears to be a living room, charmingly and lovingly decorated with the trappings of at least twenty different holidays, forcing the room into a kaleidoscopic mess of comfy once-a-year decorum.